This post may contain affiliate links.

 Flower carpets in Antigua Guatemala are an Easter tradition that we knew about before we arrived.
 We didn’t know that we’d be seeing them every Sunday during Lent, in the run up to Easter and throughout Holy Week.
 If you can possibly be in Guatemala at the right time, seeing these flower carpets and Easter processions should be on your travel bucket list.

 The process of making the sawdust carpets or flower carpets was fascinating to watch.
-We had a front row seat as locals painstakingly created these works of art then later watched as the traditional Holy Week processions passed by.
+We had a front row seat as locals painstakingly created these works of art then later watched as the traditional Holy Week processions passed by obliterating them.

 I’d heard of flower carpets but I couldn’t work out what this one was made of.
 Google told me that it’s coloured sawdust.
 Further Googling told me that the flower carpets or sawdust carpets in Antigua are a custom brought over from Spain and that the art form is still alive in Europe.